 Heading to Mirador del Rio is one of the best things to do in Orzola or anywhere in Lanzarote for that matter.
 You will be able to see views of Lanzarote that are inconceivable and that will blow your mind.

-Getting to Mirador del Rio can be quite the challenge without your own car, so I do recommend joining this tour of Lanzarote’s north in order to see it.
+Getting to Mirador del Rio can be quite a challenge without your own car, so I do recommend joining this tour of Lanzarote’s north in order to see it.

 The tour hits up some awesome other places like La Graciosa (mentioned above) but beware- it leaves from Costa Teguise and Puerto del Carmen ONLY.